 Winterizing Strawberries

-Strawberries are one of the easiest fruits that you can grow but they require some special care to survive our Kansas winters.
-Strawberries can survive pretty cold temperatures but they do best if they are protected in the winter.
-Mulch protects the plants both from the cold temperature and from our freeze/thaw cycles that the plants can experience in the spring.
-The time period between Thanksgiving and Christmas are the ideal time to mulch our strawberries in to protect them.
+Strawberries are one of the easiest fruits you can grow, but they require special care to survive our Kansas winters.
+Strawberries can survive pretty cold temperatures, but they do best if protected in the winter.
+Mulch protects the plants from cold temperatures and freeze/thaw cycles that the plants can experience in the spring.
+The period between Thanksgiving and Christmas is the ideal time to mulch our strawberries to protect them.

-It is very important to wait till the strawberries are completely dormant before we mulch them in for the winter.
-With last week’s cold temperatures, we should go ahead with these nice days and mulch those plants in.
-Strawberries can be damaged by temperatures down to 15 degrees if they haven’t fully hardened off while strawberries that are hardened off can easily handle much colder temperatures.
-Straw makes great mulch for strawberries.
+We must wait until the strawberries are completely dormant before we mulch them in for the winter.
+With last week’s cold temperatures, we should go ahead with these lovely days and mulch those plants.
+Temperatures down to 15 degrees can damage strawberries if they haven’t fully hardened off, while strawberries that are hardened off can easily handle much colder temperatures.
+Straw makes excellent mulch for strawberries.
 Spread a three-inch layer of mulch over the top of your strawberries.
-Just make sure the mulch is not in large or thick clumps as this can smother the strawberries.
-In the spring will need to remove the mulch as new growth starts to come out and as soil temperatures are warming up.
-If you aren’t sure when to remove the mulch wait till we have stopped the freeze/thaw cycle so the plants are less likely to be heaved out of the ground.
+Make sure the mulch is not in large or thick clumps, which can smother the strawberries.
+In the spring, we will need to remove the mulch as new growth starts and soil temperatures are warming up.
+If you aren’t sure when to remove the mulch, wait till we have stopped the freeze/thaw cycle so the plants are less likely to be heaved out of the ground.

 Strawberries are one of my favorite fruits.
-We just planted a new strawberry bed this summer and I’m looking forward to having some berries in the spring.
-With just a little care you can easily have strawberries for years to come.
-Just a reminder, strawberries can handle really cold temperatures once they are adjusted to the fall.
+We planted a new strawberry bed this summer, and I’m looking forward to having some berries in the spring.
+With just a little care, you can easily have strawberries for years.
+As a reminder, strawberries can handle cold temperatures once they are adjusted to the fall.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.